-The Personal Trainer told me to I have to exercise 40 minutes a day so every morning I get up early to go for a walk.
+The Personal Trainer told me I have to exercise forty minutes a day so every morning I get up early to go for a walk.
 I bring along Harper.
-She quickly caught on I am no longer waking to go immediately to work, so she is now excited to see me rise.
+She quickly caught on I am no longer waking to immediately go to work, so she is now excited to see me rise.
 I already sense I am being trained to wake up prior to the alarm.

 At this time of the year the early morning is the best time for dog walks.
 By 8AM Phoenix quickly becomes too hot and humid.
 Indeed, the concrete in 105 degree heat becomes hazardous for dog pads.
 At 530AM is light enough for relatively pleasant stroll.

 It is a good idea on paper, trying to kill two birds with one stone by walking twice a day AND getting the dog her exercise, but Harper is not interested in quick ambulation.
 She likes to stop and smell all the posts and bushes.
 She doesn’t respond to commands as well as she used to do.
 I sense a sort of snippy ‘No, I want to stay here!’ attitude.
 All the same, she loves her walks, especially the park.
 The park by our house consists of an open field irregularly shaped, surrounded by a sidewalk.
 If the coast is clear, I let Harper off her lease so she can run circles.
 Meanwhile I can pick up the pace and make some circles around park, making sure I don’t get too engrossed in the iphone, lest I loose track of Harper, or (worse yet) trip over something.